 There are different types of gym classes out there, but they generally require the same kind of shoe.
 CrossFit can also fit into this category.
 If you take cardio or strength-training classes, you probably know how free and flexible you have to be in order to keep up with all the jumping and other movements involved.

-Since your joints are about to get a lot of shock, especially because of all the jumping, it is essential that your shoe has enough padding to absorb that shock, especially near the heel.
+Since your joints are about to get a lot of shock, especially because of all the jumping, it is essential that your workout shoes have enough padding to absorb that shock, especially near the heel.
 This is why you’ll find that some shoes have different materials near that area, such as gel material, or just a less dense foam.

 You’ll also find that the shoes that are perfect for your workouts will be those that provide proper cushioning so your feet won’t feel the stress of whatever you’ve done that day.
 You also need a shoe with a great grip so that you can land exactly where you want to land.
 It won’t be fun slipping all over the place when you’re doing your planks (which is something that I definitely have experienced)!